Global sensitivity analysis informed model reduction and selection applied to a Valsalva maneuver model: Results

-The scalar SIs are shown in Figure \ref{compareSA} and the time-varying SIs are shown in Figure \ref{timevaryingindices}.
-For each analysis, the parameters are divided into three influence groups: most ($> \eta_1$), moderately (between $\eta_1$ and $\eta_2$), and least ($< \eta_2$) influential.

-\subsubsection{Scalar Sobol' indices}
+\subsection{Scalar Sobol' indices}

-Figure \ref{compareSA} shows the ranking of the total effect scalar SIs, ranked with respect to the Euclidean norm of the model output residual $||\mathbf{r}||_2$, that is, $\mathscr{T}_i (||\mathbf{r}||_2)$.
-These are plotted with the local sensitivity analysis (LSA) results reproduced from Randall et al. \cite{Randall2019_JAP}.
-The five most influential parameters, i.e., $\{H_s, K_s, K_b, H_{p,r}, K_{p,r}\} > \eta_1$, are associated with RSA and the sympathetic tone during and after the VM.
-These parameters influence the controllers of heart rate both at rest (during the baseline) and during the transient impact of the VM.
-In comparison, the LSA determined that the parameters $s_{p,b}$, $s_w$, $A$, $H_I$ were the most influential.
-Note that the LSA is evaluated at particular instant within the parameter space $\Omega_p$ and each of the parameters is changed one at a time, which could lead to a different parameter ranking.
+The total effect scalar SIs are calculated with respect to $||\mathbf{r}||_2$, that is, $\mathscr{T}_i (||\mathbf{r}||_2)$ and plotted with LSA results reproduced from \cite{Randall2019_JAP} (Figure \ref{compareSA}).
+The five most influential parameters, $\{H_s, K_s, K_b, H_{pr}, K_{pr}\}$, are associated with RSA and $T_s$ and affect $H$ during and after the VM.
+In comparison, the LSA determined that the parameters $s_{pb}$, $s_w$, $A$, and $H_I$ were the most influential.
+The subset of least influential parameters is